Sodoma's Ghost: Plot

-Production
+Production and release

 Pre-production

 By the second half of the 1980s, Italian cinema was finding it more difficult to get theatrical distribution.
 As films released to home video did not need to be sent to the rating board for a theatrical screening certificate, some productions including Sodoma's Ghost saved money by releasing films direct-to-video.
 The film was part of a series titled I maestri del thriller that was aimed directly at television and home video release.
 Producer Carlo Alberto Alfieri presented the project to Luciano Martino who rejected it, and later made a deal with August Caminito's Scena International.
 Caminito's company then contacted Distribuzione Alpha Cinematographica and Cine Duck and sold television rights to the series to Reteitalia.

 Cinematographer Silvano Tessicini got director Lucio Fulci involved in the series.
 Fulci had just returned from the Philippines after shooting Zombi 3 and was ill.
 Tessicini initially suggested Fulci to be part of the production as a supervisor, but Fulci directed two features: Touch of Death and Sodoma's Ghost.
 One of the directors had originally backed out of the series, which led to Fulci directing Sodoma's Ghost based on a script written by Fulci and Carlo Alberto Alfieri years before.